 Within a good five minutes it we decided to order the following items:

-The first dish is an American Classic only with a touch of Filipino influence (the diced tomato and onions).
+The first dish is an American Classic with only a touch of Filipino influence (the diced tomato and onions).
 The eggs were standard, the hash and corn beef remained crispy, and the diced items added a bit of acidity and texture.

 “If there’s one thing, I would like to say about this place… it’s the ambiance that keeps people wanting to come back.
 The ambiance is first and the food is second”- Ernie: Co-Owner of 54Holly

 He’s right about that… the food wasn’t the highlight of this place.
-The flavors did lack a bit of depth and originality even some Yelpers cry out that its premium price, isn’t enough compensation for its “vintage feel.”
-However Ernie did continue mentioning his clientele consists of 60% Filipino, 20% Caucasian and the rest mixed ethnic origin.
-Which then he concluded when I asked him about the future regarding this place,
+The flavors did lack a bit of depth and originality even some Yelpers cry out that its premium price isn’t enough compensation for its “vintage feel.”
+However, Ernie did continue mentioning his clientele consists of 60% Filipino, 20% Caucasian and the rest mixed ethnic origin, which then he concluded when I asked him about the future regarding this place,

 “I can’t really predict anything…but I wanted to make changes and majority of the customers wanted to stay the same (no changes).” -Ernie

-On a final note, after paying a hearty tab of $40.00 for both plates and thanking them for their hospitality.
+On a final note, after paying a hearty tab of $40.00 for both plates and thanking them for their hospitality,

-A reoccurring theme came to mind, the local community is a major influence when it comes to the sense of direction any business would take.
+A reoccurring theme came to mind: the local community is a major influence when it comes to the sense of direction any business would take.
 For the Filipino clientele in Downtown Pasadena, maybe its the only sense of identity they cling on, a footprint of their ethnic culture.
 The trips to West Covina, Carson, Cerritos or even Eagle Rock might be too daunting of a task, so they come here to mingle, eat longanisa and possibly chismis (gossip in Tagalog) with one another until the brunch spot closes.

 Maybe all businesses aren’t alive solely on exotic tastes, well crafted lattes or fine dining flair.
-Maybe we just need a place to a belong in this cultural melting pot we call America.
+Maybe we just need a place to belong in this cultural melting pot we call America.
 Just as I begin to fall under the deep spell of food coma, I’ll always remember…

 Asian food and hospitality in general, are always enough.